saeveritt/peercoin-OP_RETURN/README.md

 `from peercoin_rpc import Client`

-you need to create a new `Client` object to enable communication with `ppcoind`.
+you need to create a new `Client` instance to enable communication with `ppcoind`.

 `ppc_node = Client(testnet=True, username="username", password="password")`